 - Define egress policies that only allow access to the essential and verified destinations.

-These policies should be at much granular levels like Kubernetes workloads.
+These policies should be at much granular levels.
 Since each workload have a relatively smaller scope of external connections, defining egress restrictions is much easier and sustainable.